-- Make sure that safe movement in the specified travel range is possible. - Secure the area extending beyond the travel range for the case of further lowering of the gravity-loaded vertical axis. - ✓ The drive controller is switched on and ready to switch on (E48 = 2: Ready for switch-on). - ✓ The brake is activated. - 1.
+- Make sure that safe movement in the specified travel range is possible. - Secure the area extending beyond the travel range for the case of further lowering of the gravity-loaded vertical axis. - ✓ There is an online connection between DriveControlSuite and drive controllers. - ✓ The drive controller is ready to switch on (E48 = 2: Ready for switch-on). - ✓ The brake is activated. - 1.
 Select the relevant drive controller in the project tree and click on the desired projected axis in the Project menu > Wizard area. - 2.
 Select the Brake wizard > Bend in brake. - B306 Permitted direction for actions of the brake: Define the permitted travel direction.
-If both directions of rotation are permitted, travel first proceeds in the positive direction. - B308 Number of intervals for grind: Enter how often the brake is to engage when rotating in one direction. - B309 Number of cycles for grind: Enter how often the drive is to bed in in any direction. - 6.
+If both directions of rotation are permitted, travel first proceeds in the positive direction. - 4.
+B308 Number of intervals for grind: - Enter how often the brake is to engage when rotating in one direction. - 5.
+B309 Number of cycles for grind: - Enter how often the drive is to bed in in any direction. - 6.
 Click on Bed in brake. - ⇒ The bedding in of the brake is executed. - ⇒ B301[1] indicates the progress. - \Rightarrow B301[2] outputs the result of the action.